Gambino crime family: Conflict with Gotti

-Castellano's most vocal critic was John Gotti, a Queens-based capo and Dellacroce protégé.
+Castellano's most vocal critic was John Gotti, a Queens-based capo and Dellacroce's protégé.
 Gotti was ambitious and wanted to be boss himself.
 Gotti rapidly became dissatisfied with Castellano's leadership, regarding the new boss as being too isolated and greedy.
 Like other members of the family, Gotti also personally disliked Castellano.
 The boss lacked street credibility, and those who had paid their dues running street level jobs did not respect him.
 Gotti also had an economic interest: he had a running dispute with Castellano on the split Gotti took from hijackings at Kennedy Airport.
 Gotti was also rumored to be expanding into drug dealing, a lucrative trade Castellano had banned.

 In August 1983, Ruggiero and Gene Gotti were arrested for dealing heroin, based primarily on recordings from a bug in Ruggiero's house.
 Castellano, who had banned made men from his family from dealing drugs under threat of death, demanded transcripts of the tapes, and, when Ruggiero refused, threatened to demote Gotti.

 Gotti began conspiring with fellow disgruntled capos Frank DeCicco and Joseph "Joe Piney" Armone and soldiers Sammy Gravano and Robert "DiB" DiBernardo (collectively dubbed "the Fist" by themselves) to overthrow Castellano, insisting, despite the boss' inaction, that Castellano would eventually try to kill him.
 Armone's support was critical; as a respected old-timer who dated back to the family's founder, Vincent Mangano, he would lend needed credibility to the conspirators' cause.

 It has long been a rule in the Mafia that killing a boss is forbidden without the support of a majority of the Commission.
 Indeed, Gotti's planned hit would have been the first attack on a boss since Albert Anastasia was killed in 1957.
 Gotti knew that it would be too risky to solicit support from the other four bosses, since they had longstanding ties to Castellano.
 To get around this, he got the support of several important figures of his generation in the Lucchese, Colombo and Bonanno families.
 He did not consider approaching the Genovese family, as Castellano had close ties with Genovese boss Vincent "Chin" Gigante.
 However, Gotti could also count on the complicity of Gambino consigliere Joseph N. Gallo.

 After Dellacroce died of cancer on December 2, 1985, Castellano revised his succession plan: appointing Bilotti as underboss to Thomas Gambino as the sole acting boss, while making plans to break up Gotti's crew.
 Infuriated by this, and Castellano's refusal to attend Dellacroce's wake, Gotti resolved to kill his boss.

 On December 16, 1985, Bilotti and Castellano arrived at Sparks Steak House in Manhattan for a dinner meeting with capo Frank DeCicco.
 DeCicco had tipped off Gotti that he would be meeting with Castellano and several other Gambino mobsters at Sparks that evening.
 As Bilotti and Castellano were exiting their car, four unidentified men under Gotti's command shot them to death.
 Gotti watched the hit from his car with Gravano.